dexie-bot/viem/site/pages/docs/ens/actions/getEnsText.md

 The text record for the ENS name.

-Returns `null` if name does not have text assigned.
+Returns `null` if the name does not have text assigned.

 ## Parameters